openhab/openhab-addons/bundles/org.openhab.persistence.jdbc/README.md

 In other words, extracting this information from the index before removing it, can be beneficial in order to understand the issues and possible causes.

+#### Reload Index/Schema

+Manual changes in the index table, `Items`, will not be picked up automatically for performance reasons.
+The same is true when manually adding new item tables or deleting existing ones.
+After making such changes, the command `jdbc reload` can be used to reload the index.

 ### For Developers

 * Clearly separated source files for the database-specific part of openHAB logic.